omar-massfih/keycloak-auth-proxy/README.md

-# **Keycloak Forward Auth**
+# **Keycloak Auth Proxy

-A FastAPI-based Forward Authentication (Forward Auth) service that secures backend services using Keycloak authentication.
+A FastAPI-based Authentication Proxy (Auth Proxy) service that secures backend services using Keycloak authentication.
 It integrates with a reverse proxy (Traefik, Nginx, or Envoy) to validate requests before forwarding them to backend services.
 Supports dynamic routing via Kubernetes/OpenShift DNS.

 ## **Features**
 - **Authentication enforcement** with Keycloak